I have been researching cement options for my new bamboo dome. I wanted something lightweight to cover it, and having something cheap would also help.

-I quickly found a lot of information on using a small amount of cement slurry mixed with a very thick soap foam could create a product called aircrete.
+Aircrete is easy to search for online.
+Basically it is a mix using a small amount of cement slurry mixed with a very thick soap foam.

 Basically you need an air compressor, a reservoir and a “gun”.
-The gun is simple a place where the soap mixture is sprayed and air is mixed in at a 90 degree angle to aerate the soap/water mix.
-Additionally stainless steel scrubber pads or some other material is stuffed into the tube so that the soap is forced into smaller areas to make it more dense.
+The gun is simple a place where the soap mixture is sprayed and air is mixed.
+It does this at a 90 degree angle to aerate the soap/water mix.
+Additionally stainless steel scrubber pads or some other material is stuffed into the tube.
+This causes the soap to be forced into smaller areas to make it more dense.